talentpair/puppet-python-nlp-tools/README.md

 ```

-## Example: Use Puppet to install on a vanilla Ubuntu box
+## Example: Use Puppet to install the environment on a vanilla Ubuntu 14 box

 ```bash
 # First, SSH to the machine